'Day Without Immigrants' shuts down businesses

 While a wide array of businesses feel the impact of losing immigrant workers for a day, the restaurant industry would be crippled without them.

-In 2015, 7.1 million restaurant workers in the US were immigrants, compared to 5.1 million workers who were native born, according to the most recent report from the Bureau of Labor Statistics.
+In 2015, 7.1 million restaurant workers in the US were immigrants, compared to 5.1 million workers who were native-born, according to the most recent report from the Bureau of Labor Statistics.

 As for undocumented workers, an analysis by Pew Research found that about 1.1 million of the restaurant industry's workers were undocumented in 2014.
 That makes restaurants second only to construction when it comes to relying on undocumented workers.